Best Time to Visit Korea: Weather by Month and Season

 May

-Overview of weather in Korea in May: By May, the spring is out in full force.
+Overview: By May, the spring is out in full force.
 Throughout South Korea, the flowers are in full bloom.
 At every turn, you’ll enjoy unforgettably beautiful scenes.
 Meanwhile, average temperatures in May rise into the high teens.
 Highs start reaching into the twenties.
 May is the last relatively dry month before the monsoon season wreaks havoc on the Korean peninsula.

 Where to go in May: May is a great month to be outside in South Korea.
 Whether your plans include hiking up Hallasan in Jeju or hiking in Seoul at Bukhansan, you’ll love it.
 Or, perhaps, the weather of May will mean simply enjoying beautiful sights in your favourite Korean city.
 Tea lovers should beeline south to Jeollanam-do, Korea’s main tea-growing region.
 Sip to your heart’s content at the Boseong Tea Festival.